 Boat Operation Skills:

-All of this said, however, boating skills are needed at the helm or every boat on the water.
+All of this said, however, operating skills are needed at the helm of every boat on the water.
 There is “big water” out there.
 There are congested commercial ports and inconsiderate pleasure craft operators.
 It’s not always like driving big-city rush hour traffic, but there are times when that’s just what it’s like.
 No matter how carefully and thoroughly one plans on a day-to-day basis, there will be unforecast and unexpected foul weather, thunder storms will blow through in the middle of the night, there will be unexpected high and low tides and swift cross-currents, there will be equipment failures, and there will be many “surprises and adversities.”

 We strongly recommend that loopers have at least one season of experience handling their loop boat before departure.
 There will still be surprises along the way, but basic boat handling, control and docking are ALWAYS essential skills for every captain.

 - Buyers considering various boats – and owners of boats bought, perhaps, without the Great Loop Cruise in mind – should understand:

 - “seaworthiness,” “seakindliness,” “roll period,” “hull balance,” and “walk-around deck,” and how hull designs affect each (these factors are more important to long-term owner satisfaction with the boat than some comfort and convenience amenities like recliners, watermaker, washer/dryer, vacu-flush heads, trash compactor, induction cooktops, Insta-pots and SSB radios);